Contest FAQ (Frequently Asked Questions) Answered

 Another slightly related caveat: don't publish a mostly empty instructable and try to fill it after the contest ends.
 We're starting to see this happen more often, always with a promise that updates are coming.
 You can never tell when we'll be reviewing it as a possible finalist, so chances are you'll get overlooked going about it that way.
 We are currently looking at 50-300 entries per contest, so anything incomplete doesn't stand a chance these days!

 Finalists are selected starting the Tuesday after the contest closes.
 The finalist selection process normally ends Thursday of the same week, depending on how tricky the contest is and how many people give input.

 How are finalists selected?

-Finalist selection is a mixture of sponsor choices, votes and staff choices.
+Finalist selection is a mixture of votes and staff choices.
 We look for all kinds of things when it comes to picking finalists, including:

 We always suggest authors read their own work with an objective eye.
 Does it make sense if you aren’t familiar with the subject already?
 Did you provide enough description?
 Are the photos understandable?